-During the first quarter of 2021, XLSR finished in positive territory for the quarter as the fund returned 1.72%.
-The fund finished the quarter with overweight positions in Financials, Materials, Communication Services and Technology.
+During the second quarter of 2021, SPDR SSGA US Sector Rotation ETF (XLSR) finished in positive territory and outperformed the S&P 500 Index.
+The fund finished the quarter with overweight positions in Industrials, Materials, and Technology.

 A Look at the MRI

 Real Estate Investment Trust (REIT)

 Companies that own and operate commercial properties, such as office buildings and apartment complexes.
 S&P 500 Index A benchmark for U.S. large-cap equities that includes 500 companies from leading industries and captures approximately 80% coverage of available market capitalization.